Course Number and Title: CVS 201 Clinical Internship I

 - Select the transducer and instrument settings that are appropriate for the requested part and body habitus.

-- Using the appropriate records, patient information, and clinical skills, perform the required competencies that include basic 2D echocardiogram and M-mode measurements.
+- Use the appropriate records, patient information, and clinical skills, perform the required competencies that include basic 2D echocardiogram and M-mode measurements.

-- Apply basic 2D protocol to evaluate parasternal long axis, parasternal short axis, apical chamber views (4 chamber, 5 chamber, 2 chamber, and 3 chamber where applicable), subcostal long and short axis views, and M-mode measurements.
+- Apply basic 2D protocol to evaluate parasternal long axis, parasternal short axis, apical chamber views (4 chamber, 5 chamber, 2 chamber, and 3 chamber where applicable), subcostal long and short axis views, suprasternal notch view, and M-mode measurements.

 - Prepare annotated diagnostic images of the pertinent normal and abnormal anatomy in all the appropriate scan planes of the heart.